-Amsterdam isn’t the most popular and obvious City to travel solo to I don’t think.
-Before I went for the first time last year I really wasn’t sure if I should do a solo trip to Amsterdam.
+Amsterdam isn’t the most popular and obvious city to travel solo to, I don’t think.
+Before I went to Amsterdam for the first time I really wasn’t sure if I should do a solo trip to Amsterdam.
 Would it be worth it?
 Would I have a good time in Amsterdam considering I wouldn’t be going out drinking and smoking?
 Can you visit Amsterdam solo??

-Well, I did have a lovely weekend in Amsterdam solo last year, so much so that when I was offered to return 10 months later, once again solo, to check out the newly renovated Stayokay Vondelpark Hostel, there was no way I was going to pass up the offer!
+Well, I did have a lovely weekend in Amsterdam solo, so much so that when I was offered to return 10 months later, once again solo, to check out the newly renovated Stayokay Vondelpark Hostel, there was no way I was going to pass up the offer!

 Everyone knows that staying in hostels are great if you’re travelling on your own, whether it’s because you want to actively meet people or whether you just want a friendly check-in and friendly staff (I find hostel staff much nicer and more friendly than hotel staff generally).

 To find the best place to stay in Amsterdam as a solo traveller that is just right for you, click here to see a huge choice of accommodation on Booking.com.